“When in darkness… the only thing you can be expected to be is yourself.”

 “What’s on the schedule for today, Mr. Kane?”

 Celia: Her smile freezes on her face.
 She doubles down.
-When her words finally come out her voice has been modified just slightly, a little more light and airy, a little more Southern, dropping the occasional letter from the pronunciation of her words.
+When her words finally come out her voice has been modified just slightly.
+A little more light and airy, a little more Southern.
+She drops the occasional letter from the pronunciation of her words.

 “I’m ‘fraid I don’t quite know what you’re gettin’ at, Mista Kane.
 You got my head all ker-fluffled.”
 Another giggle, and she waves her hands in front of her face to accentuate her point.
 “Maybe you had me confused with someone else?
 If you’re double-booked I can reschedule.”